Click Counter

 }

-As all data recorded on blockchain and the state storage in Bencodex format, the DataModel class is there to help with all the heavy lifting of encoding and decoding behind the scenes.
+As all data recorded on blockchain and the state storage in Bencodex format,

 Although strictly not necessary, due to distributed nature of blockchain technology, it is recommended to use immutability as much as possible since it is extremely hard to roll back changes if blockchain data gets corrupted for whatever reason.